-Critical infrastructure is the basic structural foundation of a society or an enterprise.
+In other words, critical infrastructure is the basic structural foundation of a society or an enterprise.
 It is the assets or systems that, if disrupted or destroyed, could have a critical impact on the health, safety, security, and economic well-being of citizens or could adversely affect the functioning of government.

 - 4.2.2 Emergency Management Ontario (E.M.O.) requires that every community identify its critical infrastructure to meet the essential level standard of the Community Emergency Management Program under Section 2.1(1) of the Emergency Management and Civil Protection Act.

 - 4.2.3 The identification of critical and essential facilities, equipment, and systems is a key step toward the protection and preservation of public health and safety, the local economy, and the continuity of government at all levels.

 - 4.2.4 Nine broad sectors of critical infrastructure are identified by E.M.O. to help define the type of infrastructure in each local municipality.
+It is acknowledged that some government services are provided by the Region and that not all municipalities will necessarily have critical infrastructure in all categories.
 The nine sectors identified are as follows:

 - i) Food and Water;

 - ii) Electricity;

 - iii) Telecommunications:

-- iv) Financial Institutions;
+- iv) Financial Institutions:

 - v) Gas and Oil;

 - vi) Transportation;

 - vii) Continuity of Government Services;

-- viii) Public Safety and Security:
+- viii) Public Safety and Security;

 - ix) Health

 - 4.2.5 Each of the broad sectors of the critical infrastructures identified above must be prioritized by the City.
 The critical infrastructures should be prioritized, progressing from Level 1 (the most critical) to Level 3 (the least critical).

 - 4.2.6 It is the responsibility of each municipality to designate their public and private infrastructure that is critical to maintaining their own municipal operations within their own jurisdiction. - 4.2.7 The City of Oshawa has developed a list of critical infrastructures for the municipality.
+The document will not be published for security reasons and will be used for emergency management purposes only.
 (Appendix G restricted).